 Australia made diplomatic protests, as both the airline and the airport are controlled by the government of Qatar.
 The Qatari government issued a public apology and said that, “Those responsible for these violations and illegal actions have been referred to the Public Prosecution Office.”
 Last month, just before the start of the World Cup soccer tournament in Qatar, some of the women filed a lawsuit in an Australian court against the airport operator and the airline.

 If you think that this couldn’t happen in the USA, or that the victims would fare better with government authorities and in the courts in the USA than in Qatar, think again.

 Today a panel of judges of the 9th Circuit Court of Appeals heard oral argument in San Francisco in a lawsuit (Michele Leuthauser v.
-USA) brought by a woman who complained that she was digitally penetrated — a finger pushed into her vagina, i.e., raped — in 2019 by Transportation Security Administration staff after they ordered her into a back room at the airport in Las Vegas for a “pat-down” after she went through a whole-body imaging machine.
+USA) brought by a woman who complained that a Transportation Security Administration staff person pushed their into her vagina — i.e., raped her — in 2019 after they ordered her into a back room at the airport in Las Vegas for a “pat-down” after she went through a whole-body imaging machine.

 It’s bad enough to require that, if anything “anomalous” is spotted on the images taken by the “virtual strip-search” machine, you have to go through a hands-on strip search.
 It’s another thing to turn that into a body cavity search involving groping and penetration.

 Local police who were standing by refused to take a complaint from Ms. Leuthauser.
 Traumatized and unable to face TSA checkpoints again, she lost her job, which required frequent air travel.
 Eventually, after her claim against the US government for damages was administratively denied, she sued the TSA employees and the US government for damages.